sarahciston/codingcare/posts/guide.md

 >"Pranking an AI—giving it a task and watching it fail—is a great way to learn about it"[^shane] (Shane 2019, 4).

+### Adopt mascots

-### queer pirate mascots
+queer pirate mascots

 The Code Collective approach is perhaps best illustrated by the sailing band of misfits in the TV show *Our Flag Means Death*, who support each other, sew flags together, explore identity together, figure out their career goals together, and fumble new skills while going on adventures.

+We've also adopted the magpie as our official mascot: an intelligent, crafty corvid fascinated with shiny objects and capable of using tools.

-## 4. We all have skills to teach each other.
+## 4. We all have skills to teach each other

+### Remember what you already know (& forget it)

+Each of us already knows A LOT.

-### We all already know a lot.
-We understand it differently.
-No one knows everything.
+We may know about the same things and understand it differently.

+### Remember no one knows everything

 Tell us something you know about!
 Tell us something you'd like to learn!